This post contains affiliate links.

 Several years ago the kind folks at Safe Ride 4 Kids sent us a Ride Safer Delight travel vest to review, and it hasn’t left our travel kit since.
 The Ride Safer travel vest (“Delight” has been dropped with the latest Ride Safer travel vest Gen 5 release) is completely different than the travel car seats above.

-You could say that the Ride Safer travel vest is sort of in between a booster seat and a traditional forward-facing car seat.
+You could say that the Ride Safer travel vest is sort of in between a booster seat and a traditional five point harness car seat.
 It relies on the car’s seat belt to handle most of the restraint, but also has an optional-but-pease-use-it-always top tether that minimizes head movement in an accident and keeps your child in the correct position even if they fall asleep (or drop a toy).
 While we won’t put our youngest child in a booster seat yet since she’s a car sleeper – especially when jet-lagged – we’re comfortable with her riding in the Ride Safer vest.

 So comfortable, in fact, that we brought our Ride Safer vest on our year-long trip around the world!
 It’s seen action on six continents and served us well the whole time.
 Once we practiced a few times, we got very fast at putting her in the vest and getting her secured in the car.
 The biggest change from the Ride Safer Delight to the Gen 5 is an easier buckle in the front, so that should help many parents.